List of Fate/Stay Night characters: Creation and conception

-Writer Gen Urobuchi was pitched a prequel of Fate/stay night by Takeuchi, Nasu was amazed by Urobuchi and had predicted in 2002 while unable to work on Fate/stay night due to illness that Urobuchi would write an interesting story.
+Writer Gen Urobuchi was pitched a prequel of Fate/stay night by Takeuchi, Nasu was amazed by Urobuchi and felt despite being unable to work on Fate/stay night due to illness, Urobuchi would write an interesting story.
 Ideas like Saber being lectured by Gilgamesh and Alexander the Great gave him a bigger impact.
 When starting the project for Fate/Zero, Nasu decided to give Urobuchi complete freedom for Kiritsugu's characterization.
 In Fate/stay night, Saber explains she had brief interactions with Kiritsugu Emiya which led to the creation of the character of Irisviel.
 As Kiritsugu's wife, Irisviel plays the role of facilitating communication between these two, who do not talk to each other.
 The distanced and ultimately dark relationship between Kiritsugu and Saber caused by the former's actions in the story led Urobuchi and Nasu to change some early drafts in the story, including the addition of Kiritsugu adopting Shirou.
 These changes were to create a more coherent relationship between Saber and Shirou Emiya in the original visual novel.
 Urobuchi had no issues writing the main characters' ideologies.